 A children’s dentist should offer a range of services to prevent tooth decay in baby teeth, such as dental exams, teeth cleanings, fluoride treatments, and dental sealants.

-1.)
-Dental Exams
+1. Dental Exams

 They will also be able to take dental x-rays to get a better look at tooth decay that could be hiding beneath the surface.
-Our doctors will then assess your child’s risk for tooth decay based on tooth shape and structure.
+Your dentist will then assess your child’s risk for tooth decay based on tooth shape and structure.

-2.)
-Teeth Cleanings
+2. Teeth Cleanings

 Brushing and flossing your teeth is the best way to remove dental plaque and bacteria from teeth.
 However, only a dental hygienist will be able to remove dental plaque that has hardened onto teeth to form tartar.

-3.)
-Fluoride Treatments
+3. Fluoride Treatments

 The dental health benefits of fluoride have been recognized for years, which is why the majority of public drinking water supplies have been fluoridated.
 Most insurance companies stop covering after age 14.

-4.)
-Tooth Sealants
+4. Tooth Sealants

 Like the name suggests, a dental sealant seals the surface of your child’s tooth so plaque and bacteria can’t get stuck in small crevices and cause cavities.

-5.)
-Guidance on Diet
+5. Guidance on Diet

 The average American diet contains more sugar than it did 50 years ago, which is why it’s important children know what foods and beverages should be limited or avoided altogether.
 For example, most people already know that they should drink pop and other sugary drinks in moderation.

 The dentists at Mitten Kids Dentistry are dedicated to helping patients maintain healthy smiles through childhood.
-If you are interested in learning more about our pediatric dental services, be sure to call our pediatric dentists in Grand Rapids at 616.942.9840.
+If you are interested in learning more about our pediatric dental services, be sure to call our pediatric dentists in Grand Rapids at (616) 942-9840.